olufemiolamoyegun/Finance-Dashboard-Demo/README.md

 This repository demonstrates an **end-to-end finance dashboard workflow** using Microsoft Fabric:

 - Lakehouse data → Fabric Notebook → PySpark analysis → Visualizations
-- Includes Revenue by Account, Profit Trend, and Expense Breakdown
+- Visuals include Revenue by Account, Profit Trend, and Expense Breakdown
+- Fully reproducible, auditable, and ready for sharing

 ## Quick Start

 1. Open `notebooks/QuickAnalysis.ipynb` in Fabric Notebook
-2. Upload CSVs from `data/` folder
+2. Upload CSVs from the `data/` folder
 3. Run the notebook cells to generate visuals
 4. Check `images/` folder for example screenshots